What time does my son/daughter need to be in school?

 Can my son/daughter bring medicines to school?

 Students are not allowed to carry their own prescribed medicines, with the exception of inhalers, epipens and insulin.
 All prescribed medicines can only be administered to students under 16 years with parents/carers written permission.
 Prescribed medicines can only be accepted if they are in date, labelled, provided in the original container as dispensed by the pharmacy and include instructions for administration, dosage and storage.
 The school will keep prescribed medicines securely stored at main reception.
 Named staff have access to this storage.
 A record is kept, and countersigned, of all medicines administered.
+Parents/carers should refer to the ‘Supporting Students with Medical Conditions Policy’ on our website.

 What am I looking for in the planner?
 When should I sign it?